Yakokse/PEARL/README.md

-# Partial evaluation of Unstructured Reversible programs.
+# A Partial Evaluator for A Reversible Language.
-A specializer, inverter, and interpreter for RL.
+A specializer, inverter, (abstract) interpreter, and normalizer for ARL.
 Based on [previous work](https://dl.acm.org/doi/10.1145/3635800.3636967).

 ## Dependencies